attackingzcash/attackingzcash.github.io/anonset/index.md

     hush-cli getchaintxstats
 ```

-This will return a large amount of JSON, where the current anonset size will be returned as
+This will return a large amount of [JSON data](https://gist.github.com/leto/8c02406464d61b43c2e5f0bbd9b8311d) where the current anonset size will be returned as
 `shielded_pool_size` and can be verified as the differece between `shielded_outputs` and
 `shielded_spends` .